camunda-community-hub/zeebe-simple-monitor/README.md

 It is then available under http://localhost:8082/monitor.

-#### change look & feel, a.k.a. white-labeling
+#### Customize the Look & Feel

-You can change the look & feel of Zeebe Simple Monitor to match your own logo or alter the background color like for example: test=green, prod=red.
+You can customize the look & feel of the Zeebe Simple Monitor (aka. white-labeling).
+For example, to change the logo or alter the background color.
+The following configurations are available:
-These options can be adopted.

 ```
 - white-label.logo.path=img/logo.png